 4-6 tablespoons (60-90 ml) agave syrup

-In blender (working in batches if needed) place all ingredients EXCEPT the agave syrup.
+In a blender (working in batches if needed) place all ingredients EXCEPT the agave syrup.

-Puree several minutes, until entire mixture is liquid.
+Puree several minutes, until the entire mixture is liquid.
 You can add more water if needed.

 Pour through a fine mesh strainer into a pitcher until liquid has drained and only pulp remains in strainer.

 Discard pulp and stir agave into liquid in a pitcher.
 Start with less, adding more if you like things a bit sweeter.
 Serve over plenty of ice, adding a splash of tequila if you are making cocktails.
 Can be made a day in advance, just cover pitcher with plastic and store in the refrigerator.